tidev/node-ios-device/README.md

 Returns a `Handle` instance that contains a `stop()` method to discontinue emitting messages.

+> NOTE: `forward()` only supports USB connected devices.
+Wi-Fi-only connected devices will not work.

 #### Event: `'data'`

 Emitted for each line of output.
 Empty lines are omitted.